smXplorer/AlliGator/docs/source/alligator-phasor-plot-panel.rst

 Remember to press the *Refresh Phasor Plot* button (top left corner of the image) to apply this new setting.

-Note that the phasor plot image calculation takes some computational time and might not be useful during series analysis.
-In order to speed up analysis, it is therefore possible to skip this process by unchecking the *Active* checkbox at the top left corner of the panel.
+Note that the phasor plot image calculation takes some time and might be best skipped during some types of analyses (e.g. during series analysis).To skip the calculation of the Phasor Plot, uncheck the *Active* checkbox at the top left corner of the panel.

 Phasor Plot Settings and Controls
 +++++++++++++++++++++++++++++++++

-The *Phasor Plot* image uses the same settings used by the *Phasor Plot* graph (**Phasor Graph** panel).
+The *Phasor Plot* image uses the same settings as the *Phasor Plot* graph (**Phasor Graph** panel).
 In particular, phasors are corrected by the same calibration phasor (or calibration phasor map), if one is defined and selected (``Single Phasor``/``Phasor  Series``/``Phasor Map`` options of the